garaud/adventofcode/2021/julia/README.md

 Test with Julia 1.8.x

-The code can be splitted into a few `.jl` files.
+The code may be splitted into a few `.jl` files.

-In order to get the answer for the different part of a problem to solve, just do:
+In order to get the answer for the different parts of a problem to solve, just do:

 ```
 > julia -L part_one.jl -E "main()"